Close

 The CSM: A Person Centered, Culturally Sensitive, Recovery Oriented Alternative to the DSM

-Although the CSM has not yet been fully developed, becoming familiar with its basic ideas are empowering.
+KEYAlthough the CSM has not yet been fully developed, becoming familiar with its basic ideas are empowering.
 Combining these ideas with knowledge about the three psychiatric diagnoses ethical challenges–conflicts of interest, stigma, and violating the respect of mental health service users–can assist people to become far more effective in interacting with mental health service providers.

 ——————–

 Some people will enjoy reading this blog by beginning with the first post and then moving forward to the next more recent one; then to the next one; and so on.
-This permits readers to catch up on some ideas that were presented earlier and to move through all of the ideas in a systematic fashion to develop their emotional intelligence.
+This permits readers at no cost to catch up on some ideas that were presented earlier and to move through all of the ideas in a systematic fashion to develop their emotional intelligence.
 To begin at the very first post you can click HERE.

-I just read this article which was posted on the Radical Psychology Network’s listserv for which I am moderator.
+1. I just read this article which was posted on the Radical Psychology Network’s listserv for which I am moderator.
 I agree with all of it.
 I’ve written a lot on this subject and several years ago wrote a short parody titled “Who’s Normal?
 If you would like a copy, please send an e-mail to me at the URL below.

 Hi Robert.
 Your parody sounds interesting.
 I’ll send you that email so I can see a copy.
 Glad to learn of your Radical Psychology Network listserve.
 I hope to hear more from you soon,